dhruvdhody/draft-dhody-pce-iana-update/draft-dhody-pce-iana-update.md

 # Introduction

-The IANA "Path Computation Element Protocol (PCEP) Numbers" registry was populated by several RFCs produced by the Path Computation Element (PCE) working group.
+The IANA "Path Computation Element Protocol (PCEP) Numbers" registry group was populated by several RFCs produced by the Path Computation Element (PCE) working group.
 Most of the registries include the "IETF Review" {{RFC8126}} as registration procedures.
 There are a few registries that use "Standards Action".
 Thus the values in those registries can be assigned only through Standards Track or Best Current Practice RFCs in the IETF Stream.
 This memo changes the policy from Standards Action to IETF Review to allow any type of RFC under the IETF stream to make the allocation request.

 # PCEP Registries Affected